Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 I understand exactly how you feel.
 Too many people have had someone say, I understand, and what the person was understanding was not at all what was alive in the speaker.
 It was just what their intellectual understanding of the situation was.

-In nonviolent communication as we'll see, we never say I understand.
+In Nonviolent Communication as we'll see, we never say I understand.

 #### We do something far more powerful.
 We demonstrate understanding.